Russian monitor Lava: Description

 Lava was 201 ft long overall, with a beam of 46 ft and a draft of 10.16–10.84 ft.
 She displaced 1500–1600 LT, and her crew numbered eight officers and 88 enlisted men in 1865.
 They numbered 10 officers and 100 crewmen in 1877.

 The ship was fitted with a two-cylinder, horizontal direct-acting steam engine built by Carr and MacPherson of Saint Petersburg.
 It drove a single propeller using steam that was provided by two rectangular boilers.
 Specific information on the output of the ship's engine has not survived, but it ranged between 340–500 ihp for all the ships of this class.
 During Lavas sea trials on 12 July 1865, she reached a maximum speed of 6.5 kn.
 She carried a maximum of 190 LT of coal, which gave her a theoretical endurance of 1440 nmi at 6 kn.

-Lava was designed to be armed with a pair of 9 in smoothbore muzzle-loading guns purchased from Krupp of Germany and rifled in Russia, but the rifling project was seriously delayed and the ship was completed with nine-inch smoothbores.
+Lava was designed to be armed with a pair of smoothbore 9 in muzzle-loading guns purchased from Krupp of Germany and rifled in Russia, but the rifling project was seriously delayed and the ship was completed with nine-inch smoothbores.
 These lacked the penetration power necessary to deal with ironclads and they were replaced by license-built 15 in smoothbore muzzle-loading Rodman guns in 1867–68.
 The Rodman guns were replaced around 1876 with the originally intended nine-inch rifled guns.

 All of the wrought-iron armor that was used in the Uragan-class monitors was in 1 in plates, just as in the Passaic-class ships.
 The side of the ship was entirely covered with three to five layers of armor plates, of which the three innermost plates extended 42 in below the waterline.
 This armor was backed by a wooden beam that had a maximum thickness of 36 in.
 The gun turret was protected by eleven layers of armor and the pilothouse above it had eight layers of armor.
 Curved plates six layers thick protected the base of the funnel up to a height of 7 ft above the deck.
 Unlike their predecessors, the Uragans were built without deck armor to save weight, but Lavas deck was reinforced by the addition of 0.5 in armor plates after completion.